oVirt/ovirt-site/source/develop/release-management/features/external-network-provider.html.md

 ### Benefit to oVirt

-oVirt will be able to use networks definded by external providers. oVirt will provide an API for the external providers allowing to easily integrate with oVirt.
+oVirt VMs will be able to use networks definded by external providers. oVirt will provide an API for the external providers (vendors Software Defined Networking products) allowing them to easily integrate with oVirt.

 ## Detailed Description

 Many organizations use centralized network management systems to handle all their networking, and would like them to manage the network topology of their oVirt environments.
 Currently the only option of using external networks in oVirt is to used the OpenStack Neutron integration, which allows the import of OpenStack Neutron networks and the provisioning of VM's connected to these networks.
 This feature is however very specific to OpenStack Neutron.
-We would like to extend this API to other external network providers, by making it simpler, more general and less dependant on OpenStack Neutron features.
+We would like to extend this functionality to other external network providers, by making it simpler, more general and less dependant on OpenStack Neutron features.
 The result should be an API over which oVirt can communicate with external network management systems, and use the networks defined in them in provisioned VMs.

 For information about OpenStack Neutron integration please refer to:
 [OSN Integration](http://www.ovirt.org/develop/release-management/features/network/osn-integration/)